Other ADB Members

 |02C - Loan guarantees||EUR27,263,000,000||USD30,158,185,841||

 (i) No amount/estimate: 30 March 2020, The government increased export credit insurance for firms through the credit insurer Atradius.
-The share of the working capital that companies need for their export production was raised from 80% to 95%; (ii) 9 April 2020, Budget for guarantee facility for SME loans via BMKB was raised to EUR1.5 billion, while the premium for SME loans has been reduced from 3.9% to 2%; (iii) Increase to EUR10 billion (from EUR400 million) in the ceiling of the GO business loan guarantee scheme; (iv) The government provides EUR12 billion guarantees for the credit insurance market to ease lending to small firms; (v) 17 April 2020, EUR650 million (increased from EUR400 million) additional temporary guarantee for working capital and other type of support for agricultural and horticultural companies; (vi) 14 May 2020, EUR713 million in guarantees for bridging loans for small companies under the Small Credits Corona Guarantee Scheme.
+The share of the working capital that companies need for their export production was raised from 80% to 95%; (ii) 9 April 2020, Budget for guarantee facility for SME loans via BMKB was raised to EUR1.5 billion, while the premium for SME loans has been reduced from 3.9% to 2%; (iii) Increase to EUR10 billion (from EUR400 million) in the ceiling of the GO business loan guarantee scheme; (iv) The government provides EUR12 billion guarantees for the credit insurance market to ease lending to small firms.
+As of 3 February 2021, this measure has been extended for 6 months; (v) 17 April 2020, EUR650 million (increased from EUR400 million) additional temporary guarantee for working capital and other type of support for agricultural and horticultural companies; (vi) 14 May 2020, EUR713 million in guarantees for bridging loans for small companies under the Small Credits Corona Guarantee Scheme.
 The guarantee covers 95% of bank loans, and funding is provided for a maximum of five years at an interest rate of 4% for company with positive profits over the last three years; (vii) No amount/estimate: 7 May 2020, Finnvera (official export credit agency) increased its guarantee share for SME loans from 80% to 90%; (viii) 26 June 2020, EUR2.4 billion in guarantees for bank loans made by KLM Airlines.

 |03 - Direct long-term lending info_outline||EUR1,365,000,000||USD1,509,955,752|